Seagate/cortx-k8s/doc/advanced-deployment-scenarios.md

 ## Using manually-created PersistentVolumes

-TODO CORTX-32209 - Need to update and enable switches in cortx-deploy-cloud.sh

 > ⚠️ **WARNING:** This use case assumes advanced knowledge of PersistentVolumes, StorageClasses, PersistentVolumeClaims, and how they all interact in Kubernetes workloads.
 Reference https://kubernetes.io/docs/concepts/storage/persistent-volumes/ for specifics.

-### Using manually-created PersistentVolumes with map heterogeneous local paths
+### Using manually-created PersistentVolumes to map heterogeneous local paths

 One of the main pre-requisites of CORTX on Kubernetes is that all storage provided to CORTX from the underlying infrastructure must be homogenuous -- that is to say, the same across all Kubernetes worker nodes.
 However, sometimes that is not possible.
 This use case will document how you can provide manually created PersistentVolumes to CORTX on Kubernetes in order to achieve finer-grained control over your storage layout.